 - Multi-purpose: You can use SAS for fraud prevention but also generic data analytics and statistical models.

-- Powerful data science tools: For the more technically-minded fraud managers, you will get to play with clustering regression, natural language processing, and more.
+- Powerful data science tools: The more technically-minded fraud managers will get to play with clustering regression, natural language processing, and more.

 - Social network analysis: Not to be confused with reverse social media lookup, this feature lets you visualize connections between data points.

 - Dated UI: SAS is a powerful tool but not the best-looking software, unfortunately.